Potjaman Na Pombejra: Arrest warrants

-On 17 September, Chief Justice Thonglor Chom-ngarm and the judges unanimously postponed the reading of the verdict to 21 October at 2 pm, and issued fresh arrest warrants for Thaksin and Potjaman.
+On 17 September, Chief Justice Thonglor Chom-ngarm and the judges unanimously postponed the reading of the verdict to 21 October, and issued fresh arrest warrants for Thaksin and Potjaman.

 Cancellation of UK visa

 On 10 November 2008, the Department of Foreign Affairs (Philippines) Undersecretary Franklin Ebdalin stated "the government would 'politely' turn down any request for political refuge from the fugitive Thai leader, due to Manila's 'friendly' relations with Bangkok.
 If an applicant for political asylum insists, the first thing the friendly country customarily does is to send him back to his home country.
 The Department of Foreign Affairs had not received 'feelers' that Thaksin wanted haven in the Philippines.
 Of course, he wouldn't want to be embarrassed, that's why I don't think he would make such a request.
 He's no ordinary figure.
 He's a former prime minister of Thailand."
-Amid Thai newspaper reports that Thaksin may land in Manila, his brother-in-law, Somchai Wongsawat, was set to arrive for a scheduled state visit on November 10 with Gloria Macapagal Arroyo (bilateral meeting on regional global financial crisis).
+Amid Thai newspaper reports that Thaksin may land in Manila, his brother-in-law, Somchai Wongsawat, was set to arrive for a scheduled state visit on November 10 with Gloria Macapagal Arroyo about the 2008 financial crisis.

 The British Government Home Office revoked Potjaman Shinawatra and Thaksin's visas, while the Bangkok British Embassy e-mailed airlines advisory directing them to disallow Thaksin or his wife from boarding flights to the United Kingdom.
 But Thaksin's spokesman, Phongthep Thepkanjana, said: "I spoke with Thaksin's secretary and he said that Thaksin still had not been notified by the British government."
 Thaksin was reported to be travelling in East Asia, having been forced to look for a home.
 Thaksin still remains honorary president of the Manchester City Football Club, which he sold in August.
 Thaksin had considered sanctuaries such as China, the Philippines and the Bahamas.
 The Times reported the Thaksins were granted Bahamas honorary citizenship and the couple are building a £5.5 million home in China.
 The visa revocation rendered moot the UK extradition issue, but Thai prosecutors complained "it would now be harder to keep track of him, and he could end up in a country with which Thailand does not have an extradition treaty."
 Somchai Wongsawat said: "The revoking of the visas is the decision by the Government of Great Britain.
 We cannot criticise."

 Meanwhile, Thaksin's attorney, Udom Prongfa filed a counter-charge against Veera Somkwamkid with the Crime Suppression Division (CSD): "Mr Veera went ahead and filed the charge even after the Royal Thai Police Office had concluded Mr Thaksin had done nothing wrong."
 Also, thousands of Thaksin supporters at the stadium gathered and claimed that only "royal kindness or the power of the people" could bring him home.